 A Picture Is Worth a Thousand Words

 But what works well on the screen doesn’t always translate to the page.
 Those looks that we’re so good and so hardwired to interpret when we see them don’t necessarily convey the same information when we read them.
 Sometimes things are hard to read when we’re reading, yeah?
-And sometimes a picture is worth a thousand words, and we don’t have one thousand words to spill on describing a lovelorn tilt of the head.
+Sometimes a picture is worth a thousand words, and we don’t have that kind of currency when we’re approaching how to express feelings in words.

 Some things work on the page, others not so much.
 And the page is not a physical realm.
 Sure, some writing can be very visceral, and we can describe lots of action, but I don’t personally believe that the seat of emotion – as it is conveyed in writing – lives in the physical body of your characters.
 I’m always a fan of “interiority instead!” and of mixing the character’s inner life (and not their organs’ inner life) with what’s going on, plot-wise.